-Tensions high at UCLA as police order pro-Palestinian protesters to leave
+Riot police dismantle peaceful pro-Palestinian protest at UCLA

 The chaotic scenes at UCLA came just hours after New York police burst into a building occupied by antiwar protesters at Columbia University on Tuesday night, breaking up a demonstration that had paralysed the school.

-A tally by The Associated Press news agency counted at least 38 times since April 18 where arrests were made at campus protests across the US.
+The Associated Press news agency counted at least 38 times when arrests were made at US campus protests since April 18.
 More than 1,600 people have been arrested at 30 schools.